zeddo123/OpenBook/README.md

 “Everything is a server if you are brave enough” Edward Snowden

 ## Open source Book Database.
-As of now there is no good *open book dbs*. the aim of Openbook is to have a **open source** and free book database that no one will have control over it !.
+the aim of Openbook is to have a **open source** and free book database that no one will have control over it !

 Every miner will be rewarded for mining the block, and adding books *'transactions'* to the network.